-9.1.2 Alternative 2: Land Use Controls; Focused Surface Clearance
+9.1.2 Alternative 2: Land Use Controls

-Alternative 2 employs the use of LUCs and a focused surface clearance (to include the first six inches of the ground subsurface) in frequented public use areas (e.g., trails, dirt roads, picnic areas, camp grounds, shorelines) to reduce the source of the hazard and prevent explosive hazard exposure to potential human and ecological receptors.
+Alternative 2 employs the use of LUCs to reduce and prevent explosive hazard exposure to potential human and ecological receptors.
 LUCs for MEC generally include physical and/or administrative/legal mechanisms that minimize the potential for exposure by increasing awareness and limiting land use.
 This process does not prevent exposure to MEC in all cases; however, it can effectively prevent exposure by increasing awareness and/or restricting access to areas where MEC may potentially be present.
 The LUCs for Alternative 2 include the following:

 - Signage: Signage on and surrounding the MRS on public property warning potential receptors of the potential explosive safety hazards and instructing them in the appropriate response in the event potential MEC is encountered (i.e., 3Rs of Explosives Safety "Recognize, Retreat, and Report") - Public Education: Public education would consist of periodic 3Rs educational awareness meetings, and fact sheets.
 A 3Rs program would focus on providing information on the areas containing the MEC hazards and the appropriate response if MEC is encountered.
-These preventive measures would include annual educational public meetings and fact sheets that have the goal of reducing the risk of exposure and reducing the potential impact if exposure occurs.
+These preventive measures would include annual 3Rs educational public meetings and educational fact sheets that have the goal of reducing the risk of exposure and reducing the potential impact if exposure occurs.
 Fact sheets and educational materials can be distributed through the community as posted notices or handouts.
 In addition, letters and fact sheets would be sent to landowners and residents on parcels in areas identified as having MEC hazards as a result of the RI, and a Community Relations Plan (CRP) would be updated every five years. - LTM Program: Establishment of a LTM program that includes monitoring of signs and addresses the potential for MEC to become exposed due to natural forces such as erosion along shorelines.

-9.1.3 Alternative 3: Land Use Controls; 100 Percent Surface Clearance and Focused 12-inch Subsurface Clearance
+9.1.3 Alternative 3: Land Use Controls; Focused Surface Clearance